 In preparing for your first visit to the rheumatologist, there are some items which are helpful to collect and bring with you.
 They include:

 After the initial examination is complete, the rheumatologist may order additional testing and exams to further investigate your unique condition.
 Depending on what the rheumatologist finds, these further tests may include:

-The results of these tests will help the rheumatologist make a final diagnosis and determine whether or not you have rheumatoid arthritis, some other type of rheumatic disease, another autoimmune disease (such as psoriatic arthritis, systemic lupus erythematosus, or Lyme disease), or if there is another possible reason for the pain-based symptoms in your joints.
+The results of these tests will help the rheumatologist make a final diagnosis and determine whether or not you have RA, some other type of rheumatic disease, another autoimmune disease (such as psoriatic arthritis, systemic lupus erythematosus, or Lyme disease), or if there is another possible reason for the pain-based symptoms in your joints.

 After your rheumatology diagnosis and the creation of your initial treatment plan, you will need to see your rheumatologist regularly as part of your overall treatment strategy.
-Because of the nature of rheumatology-based conditions, rheumatologists are responsible for assessing their patients on an ongoing basis to monitor the disease’s progress as well as to ensure that patients are responding well to medications.
+Because of the nature of rheumatology-based conditions, rheumatologists are responsible for assessing their patients on an ongoing basis to monitor the disease’s progress as well as to ensure that patients are responding well to their prescribed medications.

 Rheumatologists provide ongoing support to patients and make recommendations as to which drug types to try (or switch to if the current course of treatment is not working), therapies to pursue, and other specialists to see for even more support in managing daily symptoms and staying healthy.
-If your health condition goes beyond rheumatoid arthritis to include the addition of other diseases, this factor must be taken into consideration as well.
+If your health condition goes beyond RA to include the addition of other diseases, this factor must be taken into consideration as well.

-Rheumatoid arthritis is a serious and chronic disease that currently has no known cure.
+RA is a serious and chronic disease that currently has no known cure.
 Therefore, it’s important to understand your condition as best as possible so you can take charge of your personal health.